JuliaDynamics/HardSphereDynamics.jl/README.md

-# `HardSphereDynamics.jl`
+# HardSphereDynamics.jl

-Julia package to simulate the dynamics of hard sphere fluids in any number of dimensions via an event-driven algorithm.
+This is a Julia package to simulate the dynamics of hard-sphere fluids using an event-driven algorithm ("exact" calculation of each collision).
+The code is designed to work in any number of spatial dimensions.

+Simple visualizations in 2D and 3D using Makie are also provided.

 ## Example usage